 Herod the Great, the only one of the Herods to be formally designated ‘king’.
 Brilliant, paranoid, ruthless.
 The Roman emperor Augustus said it was safer to be King Herod’s pig than his son, since Herod had executed two of his own sons but, as a Jew, did not eat pork.

 Herodias, grand-daughter of Salome who was the powerful sister of King Herod the Great, second wife of Herod Antipas.
-A passionate love match, since neither she nor Antipas would separate, even under duress.
+A passionate love match.
 A proud woman, she hated John the Baptist because he insulted her openly.

 Herod Antipas was one of the few sons of Herod the Great to survive, and he did so largely because he was cunning and/or lethargic.
 He took pains not to be a threat, not to be noticed.